AB7zz/WebExtractor/README.md

 - Python 3.10 or higher
 - Google Gemini AI API key
 - Internet connection for web scraping and AI processing

+## License

+This project is licensed under Apache 2.0.
+See the [LICENSE](LICENSE) file for details.

+## Contact

+Feel free to contribute to the project by opening issues or suggesting improvements.
+For any queries, you can reach me at abhinavcv007@gmail.com